kaminiwalunj/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 3. Wait while additional files are installed to support the C# code projects in the repo.

-## Create a Form Recognizer resource
+## Create a Azure AI Document Intelligence resource

 To use the Form Recognizer service, you need a Form Recognizer resource in your Azure subscription.
 You'll use the Azure portal to create a resource.